 For UL103 installation, screw the chimney system anchor place in place using chimney caulk to seal.

 For refractory chimney installation, follow the instructions in Chapter 6 of this manual.

 Oven Insulation

-Wrap the oven in three layers of 1" FB Blanket.
+Wrap the oven in three or four layers of 1" FB Blanket (depending on the oven model).
 Overlap the joints.